Information for sponsors welcoming a Ukrainian person or family

 - each person undergoing a DBS check must have their own email address

-You must book an appointment if you want to share your documents at a library.
+- You can book an appointment to bring your documents to us at a public library.

 Accommodation checks will be carried out by your local district, borough or city council.
 They will be in touch to arrange a convenient time to visit your home or property.